h5py/h5py/README.txt

     H5E     Errors          Python exceptions
     =====   ==============  =================

-  See the section "Low-level interface" below for a better overview.
+  See the section `Low-level interface`_ below for a better overview.

 - Calls that fail will raise exceptions; no more checking return values.
   Wrapper functions have been carefully designed to provide a Pythonic